saraalat/git-group-assigment/Group 2/README.md

 1. Peter Pan is a fictional character first appearing in J. M. Barrie's 1904 book: "Peter and Wendy"

-2. J. M. Barrie's name was Joni Mitchell Barrie (not the singer!)
+2. J. M. Barrie's name was James Matthew Barrie (not the singer!)

 3. In stage plays, Peter Pan is traditionally played by a young boy.